Sable/HorsePower/docs/mkdocs/docs/horseir/memory.md

 deallocate memory for HorseIR runtime execution.
 We implement a classic buddy system which is grabage collector free.
 For instance, if a request with 25 bytes is received, the system will allocate 32 bytes instead of exact 25 bytes.
-Moreover, the coalescing nature of the buddy system could efficiently deallocate dead blocks and allocate available memory.
+Moreover, the coalescing nature of the buddy system could allocate and deallocate memory efficiently.

 ## Buddy system